yangxingchen/digitalsignage/digital frame player/README.en.md

 # BackGround
+The application of Android digital display is very wide now.
+Including digital signage, digital photo frame, interactive application, smart retail, intelligent city, Wisdom medical and so on.
+We aim to build a more friendly application ecosystem for users in the digital signage application field through the Android open source client.

 # Introduction
 Open source android digital signage player.
 Can read local and cloud media files.
 Powerful Open Source Digital Signage content management system with android phone control.